GitHub Ribbon Using CSS Transforms

 }

-Also, the font used for the original GitHub ribbon is Collegiate.
+Also, the typeface used for the original GitHub ribbon is Collegiate.
 I went with Helvetica instead, but feel free to experiment with @font-face if you want to stay faithful to the original design.

 Ribbon with basic styles

-To achieve the rotation effect, we will use the transform property.
-It is still in draft stage, so we will have to fall back on browser-specific declarations (-moz-transform for Firefox 3.5+, -webkit-transform for Safari 3.1+):
+To achieve the rotation effect, we’ll use the transform property.
+It’s still being standardized, so we’ll have to fall back to browser-specific declarations (-webkit-transform for Safari 3.1+, -moz-transform for Firefox 3.5+, etc.):

 .ribbon {